thomasyapbk/MQ_COMP3850_Group_1/README.md

 We can also double this README Document as a way to keep track of the project contribution based on the push and pull requests and add in instructions on how to use the Jupyter Notebooks.

+*Update 28/06/21*
+Handing over this GitHub Page to the client of COMP3850 Group 1.
+Should there be any need for further clarification of the documents or the MVP.
+Do feel free to contact any of us in the team below through our student emails.

+Credits of checking the MVP and feedback of the MVP to Mr Sonit Singh (https://researchers.mq.edu.au/en/persons/sonit-singh)

 1. Anaconda
     a.
 For Jupyter Notebooks
+    b.
+Related imports

 2. GitHub Desktop
     a.
 Only if you need it otherwise also feel free to use Git on command prompt.
 I find it easier to use GitHub Desktop.

+3. Microsoft Excel
+    a.
+Data cleaning
+    b.
+Basic data exploration

 Members: